E-G-C/avs-workshop-step-by-step/module-3-task-2.md

 did not complete the corresponding steps in Module 1, please go back to it and add a template to your protected site’s Local Library.*

-Log into vCenter for the protected site GROUP\#-AVS-SDDC.
+Log into vCenter for the protected site GROUPX-AVS-SDDC.
 From the main menu select **Content Libraries** and then click on **Local Library**.
 In the **Templates** section, find the template **NetworkTest-VM**, right-click on it and select **New VM from This Template** from the context menu.

 ![](media/e0eed977a780948438f1feabdadca181.png)

 Follow the steps in the VM configuration wizard.
-First, set the VM name to **GXY-SRM-VM1** and select the location **SDDC-Datacenter**.
+First, set the VM name to **G-XY-SRM-VM1** and select the location **SDDC-Datacenter**.

 ![](media/af10b25e4315bbae52b4356e3b088d80.png)